vcc-csc212/sp21-archive/_docs/dds/dd2/dd2.md

 ![Two-dimensional maze](/dds/dd2/example.png)

-> If you want to visualize a maze, you can convert the raw text file into a PDF.
-This will be useful to visualize what your program is doing.
-We prepared a script that can help you do this, for more details please refer to [this repl.it](https://repl.it/@VictoriaChvez/maze-converter).
+> A maze visualization will be useful to visualize and understand what your program is doing.
+You can:
+- Copy and paste your program's output onto [this maze web visualizer](https://maze-viewer.isaacchen9.repl.co) (courtesy of [Isaac Chen](https://repl.it/@IsaacChen9/Maze-viewer)).
+- Convert the raw text file into a PDF using the script in [this repl.it](https://repl.it/@VictoriaChvez/maze-converter).

 ---